anuk79/ShortCodeExamples/README.md

 # ShortCodeExamples

 This contains short HTML and CSS code examples for reference purpose.
-These can be used to create beautiful, animated UI for any websites.
+These can be used to create nice UI for any websites.